Ex-CIA officer gets 19 years for conspiring to spy for China

 The FBI also found a day planner and address book containing intelligence provided by CIA assets, true names of assets and meeting locations and phone numbers, as well as information about covert facilities.

 Lee initially denied knowing anything about the document when questioned by authorities.
-Eventually he admitted to creating the document at the behest of Chinese intelligence officers.
-He said he thought about handing it over to them but never did.
+Eventually, he admitted to creating the document at the behest of Chinese intelligence officers and added that he thought about handing it over to them but never did.

-In a January 2018 interview with the FBI denied keeping work-related notes at home, denied containing notes with any classified information.
-But amidst growing evidence to the contrary he finally pleaded guilty on May 1.
+In a January 2018 interview with the FBI, Lee denied keeping work-related notes at home and denied keeping notes with any classified information.

 FORMER CIA OFFICER SENTENCED TO 20 YEARS FOR DISCLOSING STATE SECRETS TO CHINESE FOR $25G